rbartelme/rstudio-stats/lessons/Lesson1_DistributionsAndData.md

 ## Continued in Lesson 2: Where the paths diverge...

-Some argue that Bayesian statistics is too subjective, since the statistician uses prior beliefs to set initial probability values.
+<p>Some argue that Bayesian statistics is too subjective, since the statistician uses prior beliefs to set initial probability values.
 However, with open source it's easy for scientists abuse classical statistical tests without adequately computing an optimal sample size.
 See [Kwak and Kim](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5370305/) for an in depth review of the Central Limit Theorem and its applications in medical and biological statistics.
-Their example "Central Limit Theorem in the Real World" is excellent extra reading before Lesson 2.
+Their example "Central Limit Theorem in the Real World" is excellent extra reading before Lesson 2.</p>